mkelley/jwst-comets/nirspec/README.md

 # NIRSpec

+> :warning: **Column cleaning** is best done on the uncal files at the group level.
+The script below cleans the columns in the rate file.

 ## Backgrounds

 The script [backgrounds/spec2.py](backgrounds/spec2.py) processes NIRSpec observations of comet 22P/Kopff from program 1252, removing sky background and vertical striping, then processing the results with the JWST stage 2 spectroscopic pipeline.